 Asphalt Upgrades, Repairs & Seal Coating

 The Centennial Trail is showing signs of age.
-Friends of the Centennial Trail collaborate with our Coordinating Council partners (Washington State Parks & Recreation Commission; Spokane County Parks and Recreation; City of Spokane Valley, City of Liberty Lake and City of Spokane Parks and Recreation) to put long-term funding streams in place to assure Trail sustainability.
+Friends of the Centennial Trail collaborate with Coordinating Council partners (Washington State Parks & Recreation Commission; Spokane County Parks and Recreation; City of Spokane Valley, City of Liberty Lake and City of Spokane Parks and Recreation) to put long-term funding streams in place to assure Trail sustainability.

 Signs and Wayfinding

 Friends of the Centennial Trail believe that directional signs or asphalt markers should be posted wherever there is a change in direction.
-Several hundred signs need updating on the Centennial Trail, and it’s our goal to provide them to our Coordinating Council partners.
+Several hundred signs need updating on the Centennial Trail.

 Many eastern Washington residents and visitors make financial contributions to support your Centennial Trail.
 Please make your charitable contribution today!